chhayank-cp/chhayank-cp/README.md

 - 👋 Hi, I’m @chhayank-cp
 - 👀 I’m interested in web development and App development
+- I am also active in learning about things around Stock market and Finance world.
 - 🌱 I’m currently learning C language, Python and Java script
 - 💞️ I’m looking to collaborate on making Apps and Websites
 - 📫 How to reach me patelchhayank45@gmail.com